ECCC-ASTD-MRD/gem/README.md

 ## Requirements

 To compile and run GEM, you will need:
-- Fortran and C compilers, (If using GNU compilers, only versions up to 9.2 will work)
+- Fortran and C compilers
 - An MPI implementation such as OpenMPI (with development package),
 - OpenMP support (optional)
 - BLAS library (with development package),